top of page

 For small mammals:

-• Build log piles or compost heaps.
+• Build log piles or create small homes.

 European hedgehog (Erinaceus europaeus) exploring a garden habitat in Devon, supported by wildlife-friendly features like log piles and native planting.